-We are Misadventurist Media, a Chiang Mai based, globe-trotting web and video production team focused on feature-length documentary, short features and web videos.
-We are obsessed by how humans are interconnected through the vast cultural and natural world we all share.
+We are Misadventurist Media, a Chiang Mai based video production team focused on feature-length documentary, short doc features and web videos. our focus is on how humans are interconnected through our vast cultural and natural world .

 Our Kickstarter campaign was a success and now we are on the road, continuing with the next phase of our Web series, I Do: A Wedding of Cultures.